Sylvain Rodrigue

-Sylvain Rodrigue (born June 27, 1973) is a Canadian former ice hockey and roller hockey goaltender who is currently the goaltender coach for the HC Fribourg-Gottéron in Switzerland's National League A.
+Sylvain Rodrigue (born June 27, 1973) is a Canadian former ice hockey and roller hockey goaltender who is currently the goaltender coach for the Charlotte Checkers in the American Hockey League.

 Roller hockey

 Rodrigue played professional roller hockey with the Pittsburgh Phantoms during the 1994 RHI season, and with the Ottawa Loggers during the 1995 RHI season where he won the Outstanding Goaltender award for posting an .838 save percentage and a 6.06 goals-against average in seventeen regular-season matches.
 He also played in the 2nd Roller Hockey International All-Star Game.